marianacarmoduarte/marianacarmoduarte.github.io/content/project/POLPOP/index.md

 ---
-title: 'POLPOP II - How Politicians Evaluate Public Opinon'
+title: 'POLPOP II - How Politicians Evaluate Public Opinion'
-summary: The POLPOP II project examines how politicians evaluate public opinion.
-POLPOP II  builds on the foundations laid by the previous POLPOP I project, which focused on elites' perceptions of public opinion.
+summary: "How Politicians Evaluate Public Opinion" is a project that builds on the foundations laid by the previous POLPOP I project, which focused on elites' perceptions of public opinion.

 tags:
   - Deep Learning